isomerpages/imda-codesg/pages/code-for-fun/code-for-fun-secondary.md

     </tr>
     <tr>
       <th colspan="1">Final Project</th>
-      <td colspan="3">For the final project, students will solve problems related to City Building.
+      <td colspan="3">For the final project, students will solve problems related to city building.
 From designing environmentally friendly buildings to tackling rubbish disposal systems, students will have a go at designing solutions aimed at solving real-world problems plaguing city infrastructures.
-Students will then come together as a class to showcase and discuss their solutions.<br><br>Students are expected to:<br>a)  Program a solution that implements at least 2 different inputs and 2 different outputs (e.g. 1 input and 1 output → a model where when a button is pressed, the servo motor moves)<br>b)  Ensure  that  their  code  is  in  working  order  and  is  well  documented  in  their  Engineering Notebooks<br>c)  Highlight how they applied Computational Thinking principles in designing their solutions</td>
+Students will then come together as a class to showcase and discuss their solutions.<br><br>Students are expected to:<br><br>a) Program a solution that implements at least 2 different inputs and 2 different outputs (e.g. 1 input and 1 output -> a model where when a button is pressed, the servo motor moves)<br><br>b) Ensure that their code is in working order and is well documented in their Engineering Notebooks<br><br>c) Highlight how they applied Computational Thinking principles in designing their solutions </td>
   </tr>
 </table>